 In addition to his work as a singer/songwriter, a significant part of Chuck’s musical life is spent as an entertainer and educator of children.
 Beginning in the late 1990s as an instructor at Chicago’s Old Town School of Folk Music, he has grown to become a popular performer at venues ranging from classrooms and farmer markets to outdoor festivals.
 His Dancing With No Shoes On (September 2011) is a whimsical children’s recording that maintains high standards of writing, musicianship, and production.

 Along with his friend Bob Neustadt, Chuck co-produced a compilation CD of music and spoken word called Border Songs (October 2012) to benefit the Tucson-based humanitarian group No More Deaths / No Más Muertes.
 The CD received contributions from nationally recognized artists including Amos Lee, Michael Franti, Calexico, and the legendary Pete Seeger.
 As of this writing, the project has raised almost $100,000 for humanitarian aid being provided along the US/Mexico border.

 Chuck and his family moved from Northern Arizona to the Pacific Northwest in the summer of 2013.
-He currently teaches at Portland's Multnomah Arts Center, does educational outreach in partnership with Artichoke Music, and continues to make original music for and with people of all ages, write new songs, and is working on a new recording of original music.
+He currently teaches at Portland's Multnomah Arts Center, does educational outreach in partnership with Artichoke Music, and continues to make original music for and with people of all ages, write new songs, teach guitar, and is working on a new recording of original music.

 photo by Gina Dazzo